ena-infrastructure/specifications/ena-oauth2-chaining.md

 - `requested_token_type` with the value `urn:ietf:params:oauth:token-type:access_token`.

+    - Also see the text about "Servers supporting multiple profiles" in [Section 2.3.1](#2-3-1-processing-requirements) below.

 Clients MAY include:

 - `scope` if specific scopes are required by the downstream protected resource.
 Any requested scopes MUST have been consented to by the user in the original authorization and MUST NOT exceed what was directly or indirectly authorized.